 - In the Layers list, turn off the Unconsolidated Sediment layer.

 - Capture a slide of the inlet.
 Rename the slide Palm Beach Inlet.

 You now have four slides total: one for the overview and three for inlets.
 The inlet slides should give a good idea of major dredging activities on the coast, as well as one area (Boynton Inlet) that might be looked into as a possible dredging location in the future.

 You've captured some slides that emphasize dredging, but your data also includes information about natural and artificial reefs in the area.
 Reefs are key ocean habitat areas.
 They also protect the shore against tides and storms.
 You'll capture a slide that emphasizes some of the important reefs in the area as part of your presentation.

-- To the upper left of your scene, click the Reset compass orientation button.
+- To the upper corner of your scene, click the Reset compass orientation button.

 The scene's orientation changes to point directly north.
 From this vantage point, you can more easily find the reefs that you'll capture a slide of.

 - Zoom closer to Palm Beach Inlet.

 There is a long cluster of artificial reefs offshore from the inlet.
 These reefs are also close to a line of natural reefs.

 These reefs are instrumental to the protection of Palm Beach Inlet and the nearby beaches.
 Because Palm Beach Inlet is also a major dredging location, these reefs are especially important to the health of Palm Beach County beaches.
 The central reef in this cluster is called the South Corridors Reef.